adrianbj/PageRenameOptions/README.md

 ##CONFIG SETTINGS

+###Exempt Roles

+* The selected roles will not be subject to any of the rules below.
+* The name will change automatically with the title, but they will be able to manually edit the page name as desired.

 ###Force Match

 * If checked, the name will always match the title and it will not be possible to manually edit the name.
-* If checked, this will override the settings below, except for roles that are set exempt from this rule.
+* If checked, this will override the other two settings.

-###Force Match Exempt Roles

-* The selected roles will not be subject to the force match rule.
-They will be able to manually edit the page name, based on the selected options below.

 ###Initial Differences Protected